JonathanWilkins1/Jonathan-Wilkins/about.md

 # Who is Jonathan Wilkins?

 ## A little bit about me...
-   I am a hardworking individual who loves to sit down and code whatever comes to my mind, or to relax and play some games.
+   I am a hardworking individual who loves to sit down and code whatever comes to my mind, or to relax and spend time with friends and family.

 ## Skills
 ### Programming Languages